Romantic energy manifests into two styles of relating: yin and yang.

 Everyday-living has a way of sometimes dulling a marriage.

-The chaotic pace of modern life can especially take a toll – it’s pretty easy to become worn down by all the happenings within an average day, average week, and average year.
+The chaotic pace of modern life can especially take a toll – it’s pretty easy to become worn down by all the happenings within an average day, an average week, and an average year.